Bret Harte: Career in California

 The 1860 massacre of between 80 and 200 Wiyot Indians at the village of Tuluwat (near Eureka in Humboldt County, California) was reported by Harte in San Francisco and New York.
 While serving as assistant editor of the Northern Californian, Harte was left in charge of the paper during the temporary absence of his boss, Stephen G. Whipple.
-Harte published a detailed account condemning the slayings, writing: "[A] more shocking and revolting spectacle never was exhibited to the eyes of a Christian and civilized people.
-Old women wrinkled and decrepit lay weltering in blood, their brains dashed out and dabbled with their long grey hair.
-Infants scarcely a span long, with their faces cloven with hatchets and their bodies ghastly with wounds."
+Harte published a detailed account condemning the slayings, writing:

+[A] more shocking and revolting spectacle was never exhibited to the eyes of a Christian and civilized people.
+Old women, wrinkled and decrepit, lay weltering in blood, their brains dashed out and dabbled with their long gray hair.
+Infants scarce a span long, with their faces cloven with hatchets and their bodies ghastly with wounds.

 After he published the editorial, Harte's life was threatened, and he was forced to flee one month later.
 Harte quit his job and moved to San Francisco, where an anonymous letter published in a city paper describing widespread community approval of the massacre was attributed to him.
 In addition, no one was ever brought to trial, despite the evidence of a planned attack and of references to specific individuals, including a rancher named Larabee and other members of the unofficial militia called the Humboldt Volunteers.

 Harte married Anna Griswold on August 11, 1862, in San Rafael, California.
 From the start, the marriage was rocky.
-Some suggested that she was handicapped by extreme jealousy, while early Harte biographer Henry C. Merwin privately concluded that she was "almost impossible to live with".
+Some suggested that she was consumed by extreme jealousy, while early Harte biographer Henry C. Merwin privately concluded that she was "almost impossible to live with".